cschwede/tripleo-swift-ring-tool/README.md

 4) The hostnames are not yet known, but they are required to create the rings.
-   Therefore we need to ensure the hosts are placed in a specific order, and we use the node capabilities to do so (see also [the docs][2]):
+   Therefore we need to ensure the hosts are placed in a specific order, and we use the node capabilities to do so (see also [the docs][2]).
+If you just used the default devmode in `tripleo-quickstart`, do the following:

-    ironic node-list
-    ironic node-update <node uuid> replace properties/capabilities='node:controller-0,profile:control,boot_option:local'
+    ironic node-update compute-0 replace \
+        properties/capabilities='node:novacompute-0,profile:compute,cpu_hugepages:true,boot_option:local,cpu_vt:true'

-    ironic node-update <node uuid> replace properties/capabilities='node:objectstorage-0,profile:control,boot_option:local'
+    ironic node-update control-0 replace \
+        properties/capabilities='node:controller-0,profile:control,cpu_hugepages:true,boot_option:local,cpu_vt:true'

-   Note: make sure you use 'controller-%index' or 'objectstorage-%index', otherwise the hostnames won't match with the rings built by `tripleo-swift-ring-tool`.
+   Note: make sure you use 'controller-%index', 'objectstorage-%index' or 'novacompute-%index'.
+Otherwise the hostnames won't match with the rings built by `tripleo-swift-ring-tool`.

 5) Install the `tripleo-swift-ring-tool` to create rings based on the disks gathered from introspection data: